This guide was updated on November 24, 2019.

 Tel Aviv Gay Clubs & Parties

 Tel Aviv doesn’t really have permanent gay clubs but instead they have over-the-top gay parties that change venues.
 These parties bring an attractive and energetic crowd of mostly men – with both locals and foreign visitors.
-Popular parties in town include the FFF Party and WE Party just to name a few.
+Popular parties in town include the FFF Party and Forever Tel Aviv just to name a few.
 The locations change but they are often held at Ha-oman, Tel Aviv’s mega club located south of Florentine neighborhood, a 15-minute drive from City Center.

 Though Tel Aviv is gay-friendly all around, the beach just in front of the Hilton Hotel is considered the official Tel Aviv gay beach and is appropriately named Hilton Beach.